 - Any ferry, boat and entrance fees that apply

 - All accommodation

-- Full Irish Breakfast every morning and Dinner on three nights (either at the hotel or a nearby local restaurant)
+- Full Irish Breakfast every morning and Dinner on two nights (either at the hotel or a nearby local restaurant)

 Not included in your holiday